 In the Print Championship, Julia scored 14s for “Male Lion Wrestling with Wildebeest” and “Singing Red Winged Lark” ; 13s were scored by Dave Martin for “Evening Shadows” and John Draper for “Skating Minister.”

 14th:Annual Print and Projected Monochrome Competition – judged by Martin Patten; the evening of prints and projected images was extremely well supported.
 The Print Trophy went to Alan Colegrave for “Leah”, Julia Wainwright’s “Hyena Drool” was second and Ron Churchill’s “Alto”, third.
 Highly Commended were “The Eye of the Storm” by Gerald Michael, “Nodding Off” and “I Remember” by Avril Candler.
 The Projected Trophy was won by Judith Gimber for “Tying the Knot”; Avril Candler’s “First Light First Walk” took second place with Dave Martin’s “Cacti Flower on Log” in third.
 Five images were highly commended.
 These and the placed images can be seen on our Flickr page.

-Thanks to everyone who contributed to the evening and a special thank you to Jim for his interesting and informative judging.
+Thanks to everyone who contributed to the evening and a special thank you to our judge Martin for his erudite comments.